dillu9878/ChitFund/README.md

 	•	Write an R/Python script which calculates the annualized return of chit fund participant ?- Show the Return % for each month's bid winner.

 Document your assumptions.

-Note: Please google about how chitfund works, incase if you are not familiar with the mechanism!
+**Note**: Please google about how chitfund works, incase if you are not familiar with the mechanism!